 Anxiety and Depression

-Chronic anxiety and depression driven by daily reminders of your body's incongruence with gender identity.
-This can be exacerbated by societal pressures or difficulty accessing care.
+Chronic anxiety and depression driven by daily reminders of your body's incongruence with gender identity — often worsened by difficulty accessing care.

 Frustration and Anger

-Feelings of frustration when dysphoria interferes with daily life.
-These emotions can be directed inward (self-blame) or outward (resentment towards societal norms).
+Feelings of frustration when dysphoria interferes with daily life — directed inward as self-blame or outward as resentment toward societal norms.

 Social Withdrawal

-Withdrawing from social interactions, especially those involving physical contact or intimate relationships, as a coping mechanism to avoid triggers.
+Withdrawing from social interactions, especially those involving physical contact or intimate relationships, as a way to avoid triggers.

 Shame and Inadequacy